braughtg/DCgit/README.md

    1. `./DCgitPull AssignmentID`
    1. Work on the assignment.
    1. `./DCgitPush AssignmentID`
+1. To see instructor comments and graded work:
+   1. Open a terminal
+   1. `cd CourseName`
+   1. `./DCgitPull AssignmentID`
+   1. `git checkout Graded`
+   1. The files will contain the instructor comments and grades.
+   1. `git checkout master` (to return to ungraded version).
 1. To copy from partner when assignment is complete:
    1. Open a terminal
    1. `cd CourseName`